 Microscopic exam -- a laboratory technician examines your urine under a microscope, looking for white blood cells, red blood cells, bacteria, and other cellular material.
 The presence of elevated white blood cells (called pyuria) is one of the stronger indicators of a urinary tract infection and provides more definitive information than the dipstick alone.

-Urine culture is a test that takes several days and is often performed in a laboratory outside of the clinic.
-This test attempts to grow the bacteria or fungi that is present in your urine on a petri dish.
-The bacteria or fungus that grows is compared to a clinical threshold called colony-forming units (CFUs) to determine whether or not it is truly an infection.
-Additional testing can be done to help determine which antibiotic to use to treat the infection, which similarly takes several days to complete.
-Your doctor will take your medical history, urinalysis, and urine culture results into account in order to confirm that you have a urinary tract infection and provide the proper treatment for it.
+Urine culture is a test that takes one to three days and is often performed in a laboratory outside of the clinic.
+This test attempts to grow on a petri dish the bacteria or fungi that is present in your urine.
+The bacteria or fungi that grow are evaluated and counted to estimate the number of live microbes present in the urine.
+This count is then compared with established clinical thresholds called colony-forming units (CFUs) to determine whether an infection is likely present.
+Additional testing can be done to help determine which antibiotic to use to treat the infection, which similarly takes one to two more days to complete.
+Your doctor will evaluate your medical history, urinalysis results, and urine culture findings to determine whether you have a urinary tract infection and guide appropriate treatment.

 Limitations to the Standard of Care